 How to Build a Skill for the ProductiveBot Skill Store

 Think about the last time you got your ProductiveBot to do something really useful.
-Maybe you figured out how to automate your invoicing.
-Or you set up a workflow that turns voice memos into organized meeting notes.
-Or you built a system that tracks your inventory across three suppliers.
+Maybe you automated your invoicing.
+Or set up a workflow that turns voice memos into organized meeting notes.
+Or built a system that tracks inventory across three suppliers.

 That thing you figured out?
 Other people need it too.
 And they'd pay for it.